data-max-hq/internship-assignment/README.md

 <`email`>

 ## Proposed Solution Details
-- Time Complexity in Big-O notation:
+- Time Complexity in terms of Big-O notation:
 - Algorithm summary:

 ## Task: Write a program to solve the following problem:

-You wrote down the numbers from 1 to n, in order, on a whiteboard.
-When you weren’t paying attention, someone erased one of the numbers.
+You wrote down the numbers from 1 to `n`, in order, on a whiteboard.
+When you weren’t paying attention, a student erased one of the numbers.
 Can you find the missing number?

 ---
 ### Input:
-The first line of input contains a single integer n ( 2<=n<=100), which is the number of numbers that you wrote down.
+The first line of input contains a single integer `n` (2 <= n <= 100), which is the number of numbers that you wrote down.

 The second line of input contains a string of digits, which represents the numbers you wrote down (minus the one that has been erased).
 There are no spaces in this string.
-It is guaranteed to contain all of the numbers from 1 to n, in order, except for the single number that the student erased.
+It is guaranteed to contain all the numbers from 1 to `n`, in order, except for the single number that the student erased.

 ---
 ### Output: a single integer, which is the number that was erased.